exercism/cli/README.md

 Please provide tests for the changes where possible.

+To run the tests locally, use `go test ./...`

 At the moment the CLI commands are not tested, so if you're adding a new command don't worry too hard about tests.